 “partial year” average limit* (including any eligible lump-sum payments for Tier One/Tier Two members).
 The

 Partial Year webpage includes a number of examples to help employers correctly report subject salary.

 * The salary limit is updated each January to reflect changes in inflation and cost of living.

 Member (IAP) Redirect (July 1, 2020)

 For all PERS members earning more than the salary requirement, a portion of their 6% IAP contributions are now redirected to a new Employee Pension Stability Account (EPSA).
 The funds in each member’s EPSA will be used to help pay for their future pension benefits.
 The Member Redirect is in effect when the PERS system is less than 90% funded**.

 The IAP Redirect for eligible members happens behind the scenes in the PERS system.
 Employers will continue to report as usual and the PERS system will recognize if a member earns above the salary threshold.

-There are different rates for Tier One/Tier Two and OPSRP employees that make more than $2,500 a month:
+There are different rates for Tier One/Tier Two and OPSRP employees who make more than the salary requirement each month: